SCM FAQ and Troubleshooting

 Modifications from Standard Raspberry PI OS Lite

-The SCM ships with a pre-installed version of Raspberry PI OS Lite (bullseye 64bit) with a more secure configuration.
+The SCM ships with a pre-installed version of Raspberry PI OS Lite (bookworm 64bit) with a more secure configuration.

 Notice